openstreams/wflow/doc/wflow_sbm.rst

     15 	0.0	    Snow and Ice
     16 	0.04	Barren or Sparsely Vegetated

-The table above shows lookup table for Sl (as determined from Pitman 1986, Lui 1998).

 To get to total storage (Cmax) the woody part of the vegetation also needs to be added.
 This is done via a simple lookup table between land cover the Cmax(wood):

 .. digraph:: cmax